-In compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education amendments of 1972, Section 504 of Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disability Act of 1990, and Elliott-Larsen Civil Rights Act of 1977, it is the policy of the Richmond Community School District that no person shall, on the basis of race, color, religion ,military status, national origin or ancestry, sex (including sexual orientation or transgender identity), disability, age (except as authorized by law,) height, weight, or marital status be excluded from participation in, be denied the benefits of, or be subjected to, discrimination during any program, activity, service or employment.
+In compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education amendments of 1972, Section 504 of Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disability Act of 1990, and Elliott-Larsen Civil Rights Act of 1977, it is the policy of the Richmond Community School District that no person shall, on the basis of race, color, religion ,military status, national origin or ancestry, sex (including sexual orientation), disability, age (except as authorized by law,) height, weight, or marital status be excluded from participation in, be denied the benefits of, or be subjected to, discrimination during any program, activity, service or employment.
 Inquiries related to any nondiscrimination policies should be directed to the Superintendent, 35276 Division Road, Richmond, MI 48062, (586) 727-3565.

 Richmond Community Schools – A Richmond Community Schools, we provide a quality education that empowers students to be successful in a global community.

 Will L. Lee Elementary School – In partnership with parents and community, the mission of the Lee School is to offer a caring environment that stimulates curiosity, promotes a desire to learn, and values each child as an unique individual.

 Richmond Middle School – The mission of Richmond Middle School is to promote a high level of academic achievement and self-sufficiency.

 Richmond High School – Richmond High School is dedicated to instituting high standards, teaching students through dynamic instruction, and incorporating the latest technological advances.

 It is the expectation of the District that employees are at work unless there is a personal reason, illness or other approved reason for their absence.